maciakl/maciak.org/_tabletop/tokens.md

 ---
 layout: wide
-title: Tokens and Templates
+title: Warmachine Tokens and Templates
 subtitle: Buy or Print
-description: list of useful tokens and templates you can buy or print
+description: useful tokens and templates you can buy or print
 ---

 <h3>Printable Templates</h3>

 Most of these are PDF files you can print out and cut out.

-<h4>Warmachine</h4>

 - [Official Template Set](https://app.box.com/s/teqxklzf3ba0brc60gm5lzosnc9z4icc) - when you forgot your acrylic set